 Interest rates under our bank credit facility are variable and are determined, at our option, as the base rate, which is the greater of prime rate or federal funds rate plus 0.50% plus the base rate margin, which ranges from 0.00% to 0.50%, or LIBOR plus the LIBOR margin, which ranges from 0.75% to 1.75%.
 Accordingly, changes in the prime rate, the federal funds rate or LIBOR, which are affected by changes in interest rates generally, will affect the interest rate on, and therefore our costs under, our bank credit facility.
-We are also exposed to interest rate risk associated with our interest only strip and the subordinated securities we receive from our sales of receivables to the OSPE.
+We are also exposed to interest rate risk through the interest only strip we receive from our sales of receivables to the QSPE.
+Since January 31, 2007, our interest rate sensitivity has increased on the interest only strip as the variable rate portion of the QSPE's debt has increased from \$128.0 million, or 29.2% of its total debt, to \$230.0 million, or 51.1% of its total debt.